FAIR-Chem/fairchem/README.md

 ## Usage

+### Project website

+The project website is [opencatalstproject.org](https://opencatalystproject.org).
+Links to dataset paper and the whitepaper can be found on the website.

 ### Download the datasets

-Dataset download links can be found at [opencatalstproject.org](https://opencatalystproject.org) for the S2EF, IS2RS, and IS2RE tasks.
+Dataset download links can be found at [DATASET.md](https://github.com/Open-Catalyst-Project/baselines/blob/master/DATASET.md) for the S2EF, IS2RS, and IS2RE tasks.
 IS2* datasets are stored as LMDB files and are ready to be used upon download.
 S2EF datasets require an additional preprocessing step.

 ### Preprocess datasets - S2EF only